-The two elevation values for the camera point of view and focus are configured by ArchiTerraPlus on the basis of the current camera tool settings and the altitude of the terrain/mesh at the insertion point.
+The two elevation values for the camera point of view and focus are configured by ArchiTerraPlus based on the current camera tool settings and the altitude of the terrain/mesh at the insertion point.
 In practice, the altitude of the terrain has been added to the current default values of the camera tool.